ahacop/macos-notifier-bridge/README.md

 ## Security Considerations

-- The server binds exclusively to localhost (127.0.0.1) for security
+- By default, the server binds exclusively to localhost (127.0.0.1) for security
+- When using `--auto-detect-bridges`, the server will also bind to VM bridge interfaces (virbr*, vmnet*, vboxnet*, docker0, br-*)
 - All input fields have size limits to prevent abuse
 - The server includes a 30-second timeout for connections to prevent hanging
 - No authentication is implemented - suitable for local-only use